What should your next fitness goal be? Take the quiz.

 Certain foods or food groups can make it more likely that you’ll feel zonked out after you bite.
 Some of the most common culinary culprits for feeling sleepy after eating include:

 • Foods rich in melatonin.
-This sleep-related hormone naturally occurs in some foods and drinks, including tart cherries (or juice made from it), oats, pistachios, mushrooms, tomatoes, and eggs.
+The sleep hormone naturally occurs in some foods and drinks, including tart cherries (or juice made from it), oats, pistachios, mushrooms, tomatoes, and eggs.

 • Foods high in tryptophan.
-This amino acid can promote feelings of tiredness, too.
 You’ll find generous doses of tryptophan in cheddar and Parmesan cheeses, soybeans, chia seeds, pumpkin and squash seeds, lobster, lamb, and chicken.
-(Yes, turkey contains tryptophan, but contrary to popular Thanksgiving lore, it has about half as much as some of the aforementioned items.)
+(Yes, turkey also contains tryptophan, but contrary to popular Thanksgiving lore, it has about half as much as some of the aforementioned items.)

 • Foods high in fat.
 Fried chicken or fish, French fries, and buttery baked goods, for example, can also cause feelings of fatigue due to their richness.